A Simple Harmonic Universe

 The answers to these two questions are deeply intertwined with the subject matter of the singularity theorems of Penrose and Hawking (discussed comprehensively in \cite{HawkingEllis}).
 These theorems show that, given an energy condition of the form

 for a suitable class of vectors $v^\mu$, where $T_{\mu\nu}$ is the stress-energy tensor of the sources supporting the Universe, one can prove that the Universe must be geodesically incomplete (``singular").
-Even in scenarios where the current $\Lambda {\rm CDM}$ cosmology was preceeded by a phase of slow-roll inflation \cite{Inflation}, with eternal inflation occurring on even larger scales, it is a striking result \cite{Guth} that the initial singularity remains, independent of the energy condition assumed.
+Even in scenarios where the current $\Lambda {\rm CDM}$ cosmology was preceeded by a phase of slow-roll inflation \cite{Inflation}, with eternal inflation occurring on even larger scales, it is striking \cite{Guth} that the initial singularity remains, independent of the energy condition assumed.

 It is instructive to discuss which energy conditions need to be assumed to prove existence of a cosmological singularity for the FLRW cosmologies

 For $k=-1, 0$ the only condition that must be assumed is the null energy condition (NEC), i.e.~eqn.~\eqref{eqn:EC} where $v^\mu$ is a future-pointing null vector field.
 The NEC is reasonable and in agreement with the known macroscopic matter and energy sources in our Universe \footnote{Interesting cosmological scenarios which attain a smooth bounce by violating the NEC can be found in \cite{Senatore}.}.